 - Didactic instruction

-- Quarterly reviews
+- Quarterly weekend family seminar

 - Opportunities to meet with other parents experiencing similar issues